Azson/DTP-emulator/README.md

 - Time : The time handle this event;
 - Waiting_for_ack_nums : The numbers of packets that sended but not acknowledged by source.
+- Sender_id : The sender's id that sent this packet;
 - Type : To distinguish sending or acknowledge packet;
 - Position : The position that packet on.
-It's 0 if packet on source.
+It's 0 if packet on source'
 - Send_delay : The time that packet sent into window;
 - Pacing_delay : The time that packet send into network.
 It's used in the congestion control like BBR.
 - Lantency : The time that packet spending on links including queue delay and propagation delay;